Find Affordable College Courses

 Kingston, RI

-University of Rhode Island landed the #10 spot in the 2023 rankings for the best master’s degree communication and media studies programs.
-Located in the large suburb of Kingston, URI is a public college with a fairly large student population.
+University of Rhode Island did quite well in this year’s ranking of the best places for communication and media studies students to get a master’s degree.
+It came in at #10 on the list.
+Located in the large suburb of Kingston, URI is a public school with a large student population.

 Full Communication & Media Studies at University of Rhode Island Report